Bayesian Multivariate Sparse Functional Principal Components Analysis: Methods

-MSFAST extends and tunes the data structures, parameterizations, and priors used by FAST to account for multivariate, sparse data structure.
-First, the sparse data is represented as a single concatenated vector -- ordered by functional variate -- with corresponding label vectors for subject and domain location.
-Ordering by functional variate facilitates parallel computation of likelihood contributions (see Supplement Section~\ref{supp:parallel}).
-The parameter space is expanded to account for multiple functional variables.
-To improve sampling stability, MSFAST uses non-centered parameterization for the normally distributed scores \citep{papaspiliopoulos_general_2007} and slightly more informative Gamma priors for the inverse variance components \citep{lambert_how_2005}.
+MSFAST tunes the parameterizations and extends the data structures used by FAST to handle multivariate, sparse data.
+First, MSFAST uses non-centered parameterization for the normally distributed scores \citep{papaspiliopoulos_general_2007}.
+While this technique can introduce irregularities to the score distributions at the data scale, we mitigate these issues with the alignment routine described in Section~\ref{sec:ACE}.
+Second, MSFAST represents the sparse data as a single concatenated vector -- ordered by functional variate -- with corresponding labels for subject and domain location.
+Ordering by functional variate facilitates multi-threaded computation of likelihood contributions (see Supplement Section~\ref{supp:parallel}).

 Finally, we introduce a new posterior sample alignment routine using the Procrustes transformation to reduce multi-modality due to low signal and/or similar eigenvalues; see Section~\ref{sec:ACE} for more details.
 We also introduce a new method designed to conduct dynamic prediction without the need to refit the model when new data is observed.
-The method substantially reduces computational times and works as well as complete model refitting in our application; see Section~\ref{sec:prediction} for details.
+The method substantially reduces computational times and works as well as complete model refitting for our application; see Section~\ref{sec:prediction} for details.